YannUFLL/Libasm/README.md

 #### Testing:

-The project includes a `test.c` that tests these functions to ensure that they are working as expected.
+The project includes a `main.c` that tests these functions to ensure that they are working as expected.
 This `main.c` is compiled alongside `libasm.a` to demonstrate the functionality.